mojaloop/ml-perf-characterization/istio+ory/20240522/S4/README.md

 # Scenario: POST /quotes request through Istio gateway with mTLS, Keycloak authentication, Oathkeeper authenticator and Keto authorizer enabled

-This only change in scenario (compared to S1) is scaling up Oathkeeper to 3  while keeping Keto at 1.
+The only change in this scenario (compared to S1) is scaling up Oathkeeper to 3  while keeping Keto at 1.

 ## Environment